VavelinDev/treelock/README.md

 _KeyLock_ must work inside its own transaction, flushing and committing internal SQL instructions immediately once _tryLock()_ or _unlock()_ is called.

-_P.S.
-I don't mind using zookeeper, hazelcast and other great frameworks for distributed locking.
-However, you can simply make use of your current infrastructure for the sake of simplicity._

 ## Yet another usage example

 One of the good use cases for **dlock** is synchronizing schedules which run concurrently on all your nodes.